Azure/azure-sdk-for-java/README.md

     ....
 }
 ```
+You can browse the [snapshot repo](http://adxsnapshots.azurewebsites.net/) and view diffs between builds or master branch.
+Request a deploy in "Issues" if you find features/bug fixes in master but not in the latest snapshot build.

 #Getting Started
 You will need Java v1.7+.
 If you would like to develop on the SDK, you will also need maven.